cocomarine/react-tech-test/README.md

 - To start the app, run `npm start`.
 This starts the app at http://localhost:3000.

 ## Using the app
-Start by typing the search term in the search box and press 'Go!' button.
+Start by typing a search term in the search box and press 'Go!' button.
 If the search doesn't find anything, 'No matching images.
 Try again.' message appears.

 ## Future work
-If I have more time, I would like to improve on the general appearance of the app.
+If I have more time, I would like to improve on the UI and general appearance of the app and add extra functionalities such as pagination and light/dark modes.

 ------------------